GuzmanRicardo/guzmanricardo.github.io/_pages/about.md

   - /about.html
 ---

 Hello !
 I am a second-year PhD candidate at the Aix-Marseille School of Economics (AMSE).
-I am broadly interested in how large-scale policies affect firms and input markets in lower- and middle-income countries (LMICs).
+I am broadly interested in firms and markets in the developing world.

-My current research look at the effects of industrial policies on fertiliser markets in Sub-Saharan Africa.
+My current research looks at large-scale policies (e.g. industrial policies, place-based subsidies) affect firm and household outcomes in lower- and middle-income countries (LMIC).

-I also work on the labour market changes brought out by redistributive utility subsidies.